Building a successful coaching business is no easy feat, but attracting the right clientele is even harder.

 Plus, there are so many ways to speak to your audience.
 You can use Facebook live, post recorded videos on social media platforms, or put up stories on Instagram.
 Let’s also not forget YouTube – it’s a whole different ball game and honestly the best for scoring more coaching clients.

 Wondering how to proceed?
 Here are a few tips to get started on the right path:

-- Prepare for your video before putting anything out on the internet.
+- Create a video to share on the internet.
 Be clear about what you want to speak about and where you want to go with it.

 - While your videos don’t have to be overly scripted, there is no harm in making an outline of the points you want to cover.

 - Be consistent.
 This will help you become more familiar with your target audience and create more brand awareness.
 Plus, the more videos you produce, the better you’ll get.

 We recommend you not to spend too much on tech right off the bat.
 You only need a smartphone and a laptop to record the video and jazz it up, and you’ll be done.
 Keep it simple.

 Frequently Asked Questions from Coaches